What is FTE?

 FTE (Full-Time Equivalent) is generally defined as one student in membership in a program or a group of programs for 1500 min (25 hours a week) for a 180-day school year.
 The FTE calculation is based on two 90-day terms.
 Each student in membership and in attendance will earn one half (.50) FTE during each of two survey periods - Survey 2 (October) and Survey 3 (February).

 FTE Surveys provide the Florida Department of Education (FLDOE) with a snapshot of instructional activity occurring in Florida's public schools.
-The TERMS system is the vehicle that provides all the demographic information along with the program placement, scheduling, attendance, discipline, etc. for each record submitted for funding.
+The Student Information System (SIS) is the vehicle that provides all the demographic information along with the program placement, scheduling, attendance, discipline, etc. for each record submitted for funding.
 There are actually nine (9) surveys that are part of the State reporting process, and they all have an impact on funding.
 Our system data accounts for over $1,000,000,000 (one billion dollars) in revenue for the District.

 Important SY 18 FTE Dates